 Choriocarcinomas are extremely rare and develop from cells of the placenta.
 They happen after 1 in 50,000 pregnancies.
 They can occur some time after any type of pregnancy (including miscarriages or terminations).
 Choriocarcinoma is more likely to happen after a molar pregnancy.

 What a risk factor is

 A risk factor is anything that can increase your chance of developing a particular disease.
 Each condition has different risk factors.

-Remember that having one or more risk factors doesn't mean that you will definitely get GTD.
-Most people who have one or more of the risk factors never have a GTD, and some people who have none of the risk factors do develop it.
+Remember that having one or more risk factor doesn't mean that you will definitely get GTD.
+Most people who have one or more risk factor never have a GTD, and some people who have none of the risk factors do develop it.